wfwf10/MKOR/README.md

 <img src="https://github.com/wfwf10/MKOR/blob/main/diagrams/conv_orthogonal_largeFont.png" width="1046">

 Experiments have demonstrated that MKOR outperforms other baselines on large batches of the MNIST dataset with LeNet model, and on CIFAR-100 and ImageNet datasets with a VGG16 model by providing better reconstructed images both qualitatively and quantitatively.
 Our results encourage further research on the protection of data privacy in FL.

+The following is the qualitative comparison between different input reconstruction methods on CIFAR-100 for a batch size of 100.
 Please refer to the paper for more experiment results, explicit explaination on learning structure, system design, and privacy analysis.

-Qualitative comparison between different input reconstruction methods on CIFAR-100 for a batch size of 100:

 <img src="https://github.com/wfwf10/MKOR/blob/main/diagrams/outputs.png" width="644">